grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

     try to understand their principles and how their techniques of choice support those principles.

-Now, let us take a quick summary of all the techniques introduced in
+Now, let's take a quick summary of all the techniques introduced in
 example:

 Anonymous Input